Madhur-01/Loan-Status-Prediction-/README.md

  4. Decision Tree : Test accuracy for the decision tree is around 78%.
 Most other features added little to no influence over the final prediction.
 This hints at a problem which resulted in most of our models performing similarly.
 One of the features is significantly more important than the rest, and thus, it biases the loan prediction model performance.

+After this analysis I decided to deploy Random Forest Classifier as it accounts all the parameters.
 From this project we can conclude that SVM, XGBoost, and Random Forest are some of the best performing ML models for performing loan prediction and building a loan prediction machine learning project.